CamChris98/Address_book/README.md

 - [W3 Schools](https://www.w3schools.com/cpp/default.asp)

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

-- Item 1
-- Item 2
-- Item 3
+Here are some things that could be done in the future with this application:
+- Add the ability to add a description to each contact
+- Create a real app with a GUI for it instead of it being in the console